schuelermine/xhmm/README.md

 You are encouraged to look through the code yourself!
 All options have been described in the standard way.

+Note that many parts of the code are in need of some overhauling.
+I will be getting to that soon, alas I am currently very busy with university.

 Current contents:

 - `console`: Shell things